bluebonnet-teams-2022/emergega.github.io/index.md

 For example, if county X did not vote for Biden in 2020 but did have a strong turnout for Democratic candidates in the 2021, 2018, and 2016 elections, county X would then be assigned a high Flippability Score.

 We additionally computed a secondary Flippability Score with a greater focus on local elections.
-The election data, Democratic Strength calculations, population thresholding, and score thresholding stay the same, but Instead of eliminating some counties based on if the county voted for Biden in 2020, we check the local election results from 2020 to determine which counties are relevant to be considered for flippability.
+The election data, Democratic Strength calculations, population threshold, and score threshold stay the same, but instead of eliminating some counties based on if the county voted for Biden in 2020, we check the local election results from 2020 to determine which counties are relevant to be considered for flippability.

 We collected the two-party results of the County Clerk of Superior Court and County Tax Commissioner offices from the November 2020 election, and eliminated counties if they voted for Democrats in both of these offices.